 - Larbani M., Omar M, and Oladokun N. (2009).
 The Problems Facing the Agricultural Sector in Nigeria and the Prospect ofMuzra’ah-Supply Chain Model.
 Being a paper presented at the 2009 GABER International Conference held at the Grand Season Hotel, Kuala Lumpur, Malaysia.

-Alumni International Conference 2008 Community Development: Challenges and Solutions 16th-18th January, 2008.
+- Alumni International Conference 2008 Community Development: Challenges and Solutions 16th-18th January, 2008.
 Seri Pacific Hotel, Kuala Lumpur, Malaysia National Seminar on Election 2008.
 Democracy at work.
 International Islamic University, Malaysia